Chocolate Covered Strawberries

 The chocolate will dry and harden to a crisp crunch and lift right off the the parchment paper.
 Simply grasp them by the leaves and arrange a lovely tray.

-Commonly asked questions about making Chocolate Dipped Strawberries for Valentine’s Day:
+Commonly asked questions about making Chocolate Dipped Strawberries:

 • How do you get chocolate to stick to strawberries?
 If chocolate won’t stick to the strawberries, it’s because they are wet.
 You have to allow them a good long time to dry completely before you can dip them in melted chocolate.
 Melted chocolate and water do not cooperate, so make sure your berries are totally dry and room temperature.